Rishtey-Daar Drama · For The manager who hasn't heard of work-life balance

 Should I gift my boss something personal or professional?

 Professional, every time.
 Personal gifts (skincare, perfume, anything bedroom-adjacent) are inappropriate and create awkwardness.
-Stick to: stationery, coffee/tea, dry-fruit hampers, desk accessories, books, or chocolate.
-Our list is 100% professional-zone.
+Stick to: stationery, coffee or tea hampers, dry-fruit boxes, desk accessories, books, or chocolate.
+Our list stays 100% professional-zone — even the Forest Essentials wellness hamper sits in the aromatherapy category, not skincare-personal.

 What if my boss is awful — should I still give them a thoughtful gift?

-Thoughtful, no. Appropriate, yes.
+Thoughtful no, appropriate yes.
 The gift is for the role, not the person.
-Pick something on the lower end of professional gifting — a dry-fruit box, a generic pen set, a tea hamper.
+Pick something on the lower end of professional gifting — a Happilo dry fruit box (₹999), a generic Cross pen (₹1799), a Vahdam tea hamper (₹1499).
 You're not winning their favour.
 You're not retaliating.
-You're just signalling that you understand the cultural expectation.
-That's the whole job of this gift.
+You're signalling that you understand the cultural expectation.
+That's the whole job.

 More from Rishtey-Daar Drama